PyramidPHP/PyramidPHP/README.md

 3. Does not rush you to update your packages nor does not execute unexpectable side-effected multiple-dependency updates which might cause to broken project or hidden upredicted changes in behaviour.
-4. Gives you ability to freeze more than one dependency tree into .phar file/s, in most dissipated scenario - one .phar file for each and every package your project explicitly depends on - offering the possibility to have one library in more than one version in one project - if any of yours explicitly defined dependencies need it that way.
+4. Gives you ability to freeze more than one dependency tree into .phar file/s, in most dissipated scenario - one .phar file for each and every package your project explicitly depends on - offering the possibility to have a library in more than one version in one project - if any of yours explicitly defined dependencies need it that way.

 ---